yoasif/yoasif.github.io/_posts/2022-10-01-firefox-switch-a-guide-for-beginners.markdown

 ## Install

-As a novice, the most recommended release channel of Firefox is the *release* channel.
+As a novice, the recommended release channel of Firefox is the *release* channel.
 Hopefully, you already have it installed, but if not, head on over to the [Firefox Download page](https://www.getfirefox.com) to download and install Firefox.

 Make sure not to remove your old browser (yet).

 ## Switch

 The first time you run Firefox, an import wizard should pop up.
-If it does (or it doesn't), follow the steps on Mozilla's site to [import your old browser's data](https://blog.mozilla.org/en/privacy-security/how-to-switch-from-chrome-to-firefox/).
-If you previously had Firefox installed and want to clean up first, you can [Refresh Firefox](https://support.mozilla.org/kb/refresh-firefox-reset-add-ons-and-settings) instead - reset your settings while keeping your data.
-You can then follow up to import your old browser data.
+Follow the steps on Mozilla's site to [import your old browser's data](https://blog.mozilla.org/en/privacy-security/how-to-switch-from-chrome-to-firefox/).
+If you previously had Firefox installed and want to clean up first, you can [Refresh Firefox](https://support.mozilla.org/kb/refresh-firefox-reset-add-ons-and-settings) instead, to reset your settings while keeping your data.
+You can then follow up to import the data from your old browser.

 ## Set up Sync and Mobile Devices

-You probably want your Firefox data on the go - bookmarks, logins, sending pages to your other devices - you're going to want to get a Firefox Account and set up Sync on another device (or more).
+You probably want your Firefox data on the go - bookmarks, logins, and to be able to send pages to your other devices - you're going to want to get a Firefox Account and set up Sync on another device (or more).

 Check out the help pages on [Sync](https://support.mozilla.org/kb/how-do-i-set-sync-my-computer) and get it set up.
 Once you are done, you can set up Firefox syncing on your [Android](https://support.mozilla.org/kb/sync-bookmarks-tabs-history-and-passwords-android) ([Google Play](https://play.google.com/store/apps/details?id=org.mozilla.firefox), [FFUpdater](https://f-droid.org/packages/de.marmaro.krt.ffupdater/)) or [iOS](https://support.mozilla.org/kb/sync-bookmarks-logins-and-browsing-history-firefox) ([App Store](https://apps.apple.com/us/app/firefox-private-safe-browser/id989804926)) device.